 The sunrise and sunset are particularly beautiful from the end of the pier.
 City Beach is the only beach in the Panama City area that has lifeguards specially trained in open water.
 They adopt a proactive approach to ocean security and are on duty from May to October.
 The beach has eleven beach volleyball courts.
 Dogs are welcome on the beach, but they must be tied.

-7. Dolphin and Snorkel Tours
+7. The Dolphin and Snorkel Tours

 Dolphin and Snorkel Tours offers private departures with a maximum of six people per boat.
 They are the only tourism company in Panama City Beach that guarantees dolphin sightings, due to the high concentration of bottlenose dolphins near its marina.
-Riders are welcome to jump and swim with dolphins, but as avid environmentalists, the company does not try to attract the attention of wild dolphins with food, as it causes a change in the dolphin ecosystem.
+Riders are welcome to jump and swim with dolphins.
+But as avid environmentalists, the company does not try to attract the attention of wild dolphins with food, as it causes a change in the dolphin ecosystem.

 Snorkeling and free diving trips offer passengers the opportunity to dive over coral reefs, shipwrecks, seagrasses and sandbars to see the generosity of the natural world under the sea.
 Shell Island Eco-Tours is led by expert guides who instruct visitors about the more than 180 species of migratory birds that inhabit the island.
 Sunset Cruises has a BYOB policy and allows passengers to enjoy the sunset and dolphins at the same time.